-At the Department, we prepare students to become nursing leaders contributing to the advancement of health care and nursing profession.
+At the Department, we prepare students to become a knowledgeable graduate nurses who will apply effective, ethical and safe nursing knowledge in providing nursing care to patients and in contributing to the advancement of health care and nursing profession.
 The research-intensive environment in University of Malaya with its full range of academic disciplines provides an exceptional environment for tertiary education in nursing.